-A special feature of the Master In Higher Education program is that students may choose to enrol in a Certificate of Higher Education (Program 7300) which is completed by studying the first two units in the Masters degree program, or in a Graduate Diploma in Higher Education (Program 5561) which is completed by studying the two Certificate units plus two more units.
-The three programs are fully articulated and students may transfer between them.
+A special feature of the Master in Higher Education program is that students may choose to enrol in a Certificate of

+Higher Education (Program 7300) which is completed by studying the first two units in the Masters degree program. or in a Graduate Diploma in Higher Education (Program 5561) which is completed by studying the two Certificate units plus two more units.
+The three programs are fully articulated and students who are successful at one level may upgrade to the next.